 Six ways to boost energy efficiency in industrial machines with pneumatics optimization

-By Thomas Dwyer Bosch Rexroth Corporation
+January 13, 2012 by Thomas Dwyer Bosch Rexroth Corporation

 The push to achieve reductions in energy consumption is a significant global trend.
 Machine builders aiming to improve the energy efficiency of their machines tend to focus on using such energy media as electro-mechanical or hydraulics, rather than pneumatics, which can be viewed as inefficient due to factors like leakage and over-pressurization.

 But machine builders shouldn’t rule out pneumatics.
 When generating and using compressed air, it’s true that there are many places in the system where energy can be lost; however, targeted measures within a comprehensive energy saving concept can prevent these losses and significantly reduce energy consumption at the machine level.

 Consider the following tactics to avoid dead volumes and optimize the use of compressed air:

 On new machine applications, correct component dimensions are a great start to obtain optimal energy usage.
 With pneumatic components, bigger doesn’t mean better when over-dimensioning leads to unnecessarily high air consumption.
 It is common practice to assume “when in doubt, go one size bigger,” or to re-use designs that were selected and worked on previous projects even though they may be overkill in terms of space and weight on the machine.
 This causes avoidably high air consumption and costs more to purchase and operate.

 Reducing cylinder diameters helps to save air volume.
 The use of online configuration tools, calculation programs and energy saving calculators help determine what component dimensions are needed for the application.